 The bone density is important because it can help to predict the risk of getting a fracture.
 The fracture risk calculator can be used to predict fracture risk from the DEXA results.

 Bone density results in teenagers was published by an international collaboration.
-They have provided a web page that allows you to calculate a z-score for children aged 8 to 16.

 Here is a REFERENCE RANGE for CHILDREN by Kalkwarf.